ePages-de/restdocs-raml/README.md

 ```

 This will do exactly the same as using `MockMvcRestDocumentation.document` without `restdocs-raml`.
-Additionally it will additionally add a `RamlResourceSnippet` with the descriptors you provided in the `RequestFieldsSnippet`, `ResponseFieldsSnippet`, and `LinksSnippet`.
+Additionally it will add a `RamlResourceSnippet` with the descriptors you provided in the `RequestFieldsSnippet`, `ResponseFieldsSnippet`, and `LinksSnippet`.

 ### Compatibility with Spring Boot 2 (WebTestClient)